-Lymphedema occurs when a clear fluid known as lymphatic fluid builds up and causes fluid retention in the soft tissues of your body, most often in the arms and legs.
+Lymphedema occurs when a clear fluid known as lymphatic fluid builds up and causes fluid retention in the soft tissues of your body.
+Usually, this occurs in the arms and legs.
 The lymphatic system consists of lymph vessels and lymph nodes.
 Lymph vessels collect a fluid that is made up of water, fats, protein, and wastes from the cells of the body.
-Lymph vessels carry this fluid to your lymph nodes.
-Lymph nodes filter waste materials and then recycle the fluid to your blood.
-Damaged or missing vessels and nodes can cause the lymph fluid to be blocked and unable to cycle through your system.
-The fluids can then create localized fluid retention and cause swelling, known as lymphedema, in the affected arms or legs.
+Furthermore, lymph vessels carry this fluid to your lymph nodes.
+After that, lymph nodes filter waste materials and then recycle the fluid to your blood.
+However, damaged or missing vessels and nodes cause the lymph fluid blockage.
+In this case, they are unable to cycle through your system.
+In addition, the fluids can create localized fluid retention and cause swelling, known as lymphedema.
+This usually affects the arms or legs.

-The most common form of Lymphedema can be caused from injuries to your lymphatic system, also known as secondary lymphedema.
+Furthermore, injuries to your lymphatic system, also known as secondary lymphedema, can cause lymphedema.
+This is actually the most common form of lymphedema.
 Unfortunately, people can develop chronic lymphedema, which can last for the rest of their lives.
-Chronic lymphedema can be difficult to treat and it increases the likely hood to contract an infection.
-Lymphangitis is caused by minor injuries to the skin, such as a cut, scratch, insect bite, or even athlete’s foot between the toes can lead to a severe infection if not treated promptly.
-Lymphangitis affects the connective tissue under the skin.
-Multiple infections can cause scarring that makes the tissue vulnerable to more swelling and infection.
-Advanced chronic lymphedema can lead to fibrosis, or hardening of the tissue.
+In addition, chronic lymphedema can be difficult to treat and it increases the likely hood to contract an infection.
+Minor injuries to the skin can cause lymphangitis.
+For example, a cut, scratch, insect bite, or athlete’s foot can create a severe infection if you don’t treat it promptly.
+Moreover, lymphangitis affects the connective tissue under the skin.
+Additionally, multiple infections can cause scarring that makes the tissue vulnerable to more swelling and infection.
+On top of that, advanced chronic lymphedema can lead to fibrosis or hardening of the tissue.

 What are the symptoms?

-Symptoms do not always occur immediately, and can sometimes occur 15 or more years following an injury to your lymphatic system.
+In short, symptoms do not always occur immediately.
+They can sometimes occur 15 or more years following an injury to your lymphatic system.
 When symptoms eventually occur, they can include:

 - Aching, weakness, redness, heaviness, or tightness in one of your limbs